Arthur Hall (New Zealand politician): Early life and interests

 He was born in the Auckland suburb of One Tree Hill in 1880.
 He was the youngest son of Robert Hall of Remuera, who had been president of the Auckland A&P Association and chairman of the One Tree Hill Road Board.
 Hall Jr received his education at St John's College and then went farming at One Tree Hill, in the Waikato and then at Māngere.
 He settled in Papatoetoe in 1906 at the latest and had farms there and at East Tāmaki.
 His last residence in Papatoetoe was in St George Street.

 A keen bowler, Hall chaired the Papatoetoe Bowling Club for two years during the 1910s.
+He was also the patron of the Papatoetoe Rugby League Football Club from 1929 to 1931.

 Political career

 He served on the inaugural Papatoetoe Town Board from May 1919.
 From his second term, he was chairman of the town board until he entered parliament (i.e. six years).
 He was the representative of the Auckland Suburban Local Bodies on the Railway Advisory Board.

 He represented the Hauraki electorate from 1928 to 1931 when he died in office.